B.N.M. Institute of Technology

 B.N.M.
 Institute of Technology (also Bhageerathi Bai Narayana Rao Maanay Institute of Technology) is an autonomous private technical co-educational engineering education institution located in Bangalore, Karnataka, India.
 It was established in 2001 and is affiliated to the Visvesvaraya Technological University, Belgaum.

 About

 BNMEI – B.N.M.
 Educational Institutions were established by the trust Bhageerathi Bai Narayana Rao Maanay Charities in 1972.
-The Managing Trustee N. Raghunath Rao Maanay - along with Sunanda P Jadhav, the founder, Secretary and Principal, founded the institution with a focused vision to impart value-based quality education irrespective of social, financial or religious status.
+The Managing Trustee N. Raghunath Rao Maanay - along with Sunanda P Jadhav, the founder, Secretary and Principal, founded the institution.

-Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 186 among engineering colleges in 2020.